stratzilla/chess-engine/README.md

 # How to Play

 Upon executing the program with correct arguments, a chessboard will appear.
 Choose a move in the form of `a1b2` (for `a1` moves to `b2`), or just a single coordinate to display moves (for `a1`, this will display all moves the piece on `a1` could move).
-You can save the game or quit the game using commands `save` and `quit` respectively.
+You can quit the game using command `quit`.
 As to how to play chess or play it effectively, I leave it as an exercise to the reader.

 # Chess Representation